itzikb/itzikb.github.io/_posts/2022-07-12-use-oc-debug-in-openshift.md

 ---
 Red Hat® OpenShift® is an enterprise-ready Kubernetes container platform built for an open hybrid cloud strategy.
 It provides a consistent application platform to manage hybrid cloud, multicloud, and edge deployments.

-If you want to run commands on an Opeshift node (A master or a worker) you can use the Openshift client debug command.
+If you want to run commands on an Openshift node (A master or a worker), you can use the Openshift client debug command.

-First, Let's list our nodes
+First, we list our nodes
 ```
 $ oc get nodes
 NAME                          STATUS   ROLES    AGE   VERSION